 NAME the child’s emotions.

-IDENTIFY your emotions and family members in real time through interactions with your children.
+IDENTIFY your emotions and family members in real-time interactions with your children.

 “Mommy is frustrated because the vacuum cleaner is clogged.”
 “I’m sad because I had to work and miss your play.”
 “Grandma was so happy to see you at Christmas; look at her beaming smile in these pictures!”